diskoverdata/diskover-docs/source_files/upgrade_to_2_3.md

 systemctl status diskover-admin
 ```

-🟨 &nbsp;A happy status looks like this:
+⚠️ &nbsp;A happy status looks like this:
 ```
     Started Uvicorn instance to serve /diskover-admin.
     INFO:     Uvicorn running on unix socket /var/www/diskover-admin/run/diskover-admin.sock (Press CTRL+C to quit)
     INFO:     Started parent process [2390]
 ```

-🟨 &nbsp;If you have any issues with the DiskoverAdmin configuration, please ensure to review your log files:
+⚠️ &nbsp;If you have any issues with the DiskoverAdmin configuration, please ensure to review your log files:
 ```
 tail -fn 100 /var/log/diskover/diskover-admin.log
 ```

-#### Upgrade Diskover Task Workers/Indexers
+#### Upgrade Diskover Scanners/Task Workers

 🔴 &nbsp;Stop the necessary services and take some [backups](#backup):
 ```